Prophylaxis is helpful also too fearful partners

 Today it’s obvious that the partner is present at birth, but it is not as obvious to talk about childbirth fear.
 The partner is only expected to be there as a support and watch out during childbirth.
 Nevertheless, the problem is bigger than you think.

 Unfortunately, we are not there yet.
-Many midwives find it difficult to talk to anxious partners.
-However, it is important that partners bring up their concerns.
+Many doctors find it difficult to talk to anxious partners.
+However, partners must bring up their concerns.
 There is no point for the partner in ignoring them and believing it will just fix itself.
 Talk about the concerns during a visit to the Maternity Care Clinic.
 In many cases, a short conversation is enough.
 If not, the staff there will be able to guide you to some other interventions.

 Three quick tips to tackle your fears